Abhinav-26/OS-Assignment/README.md

-# OS Assesment
+# OS Assignment
-It is my Operating System Class Assesment.
+It is my Operating System Assignment.
 In this Assesment we were given two different questions on different topics and we need to solve those problems by using our Programming Knowledge.
 I used C Language to solve these problems.

 My problems were on Multi Threading and Pipes.